dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_MigratingFromNRSDKToXREALSDK/0_intro.md

 - AR Foundation
 - XR Hands(Optional)
 - Android SDK 10.0 (API Level 29) or later, installed using the SDK Manager in [Android Studio](https://developer.android.com/studio)
-- [Visual Studio](https://visualstudio.microsoft.com/downloads/) (if you prefer other development environments that’s fine too)
+- [Visual Studio](https://visualstudio.microsoft.com/downloads/) (if you prefer other development environments that's fine too)

-### 2. Import XRI and AR Foundation
+## 2. Import XRI and AR Foundation

 1. Install XR Interaction Toolkit from the Unity Registry in the Package Manager and import **Starter Assets** in Samples tab.